Foundations of Math 11

 This course is self-paced and is designed to engage students using a series of online video lessons and then providing practice questions for students to complete.
-There are 8 units in the course and each unit has several videos, one unit quiz and one written assignment to submit.
+There are 8 units in the course and each unit has several videos and a learning guide to help you follow along in the course and practice new concepts.
 There is also an in-person midterm and final exam.

 Where does this course fit?

-- Pre-requisite: Foundations of Mathematics and Pre-Calculus 10
+- Prerequisites: Foundations of Mathematics and Pre-Calculus 10

-- Graduation Status: One of the Grade 11/12 Mathematics options required for graduation
+- Graduation Status: One of the Grade 11/12 Math options required for graduation

 - Foundations of Mathematics 11 can be used for the BC Graduation Mathematics 11 requirement for students who do not intend to go into programs requiring calculus.